PGS62/VBA-CSV/README.md

 2. Import `modCSVReadWrite.bas` into your project (Open VBA Editor, `Alt + F11`; File > Import File).
 3. Add a reference to "Microsoft Scripting Runtime" (In VBA Editor Tools > References).
 4. Add a reference to "Microsoft VBScript Regular Expressions 5.5"
-5. If you plan to call the functions from spreadsheet formulas then you might like to tell Excel's Function Wizard about them by adding calls to `RegisterCSVRead` and `RegisterCSVWrite` to the project's `Workbook_Open` event.
+5. If you plan to call the functions from spreadsheet formulas then you might like to tell Excel's Function Wizard about them by adding calls to `RegisterCSVRead` and `RegisterCSVWrite` to the project's `Workbook_Open` event, which lives in the `ThisWorkbook` class module.
 Example:
 ```vba
 Private Sub Workbook_Open()
     RegisterCSVWrite